leosdibella/dagnabbit/README.md

   // a deep copy of the edges defined in the graph readonly edges: number[][];
-  // Method to add a single edge addEdge(edge: IEdge): void;
+  // Method to add a single edge
+  // Throws an invalidEdge error if the edge cannot be added addEdge(edge: IEdge): void;
-  // Method to add mutlople edges addEdges(edges: IEdge[]): void;
+  // Method to add mutlople edges
+  // Throws an invalidEdge error if any edge cannot be added addEdges(edges: IEdge[]): void;
   // Method to remove a single edge removeEdge(edge: IEdge): void;